Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Loops of multi-spheres

 8pt

+\emph{Comments on Lemma \ref{ff to ia} and Definition \ref{order induced}}: Given $\mfw$ with an ordering on $\mW$, each $\mW_{ii}$ can be reordered as in Lemma \ref{ff to ia} and a switching constructed as in its proof.
+Such a switching is called an \emph{order induced switching}.
+8pt

+\emph{Comments on Convention \ref{minimal switch}}: The analogous Convention holds in the multi-eye setting.
+In particular, unless otherwise said, given $(\mF, \mW)$ with $\mW$ ordered all switchings will be order induced.

-\emph{Comments on Definition \ref{framed finger}}: Recall that in framed finger form $\mR$ has been isotoped so that the Whitney discs look standard.
-Figure \ref{fig:multi framed} shows the multi-eye analogue of Figure \ref{fig:framed finger} b).
+\begin{definition} (Multi-eye framed finger form) Figure \ref{fig:multi framed} shows the multi-eye analogue of Figure \ref{fig:framed finger} b), which we call \emph{$\mG$-framed finger form}.
 There is the corresponding analogue of the Figure \ref{fig:framed finger} a) version.
-Here $R_i$ sends out fingers into $G_j, j\neq i$ and the $R_j$'s send fingers into $G_i$.
-That figure shows the standard finger and Whitney $i$-discs and the standard Whitney cross-discs which intersect the $i$'th $\stwostwo$ summand.
+When $\mW_{ji}\neq\emptyset$, $R_j$ sends a single finger into the $i$'th $\stwostwo$ factor and from this finger emanates $|\mW_{ji}|$ fingers poking into $G_i$.
+Figure \ref{fig:multi framed} shows the \emph{standard finger $i$-discs} and \emph{standard Whitney $i$-discs} and the \emph{standard Whitney cross-discs} which intersect the $i$'th $\stwostwo$ summand.
 Framed finger form induces the \emph{standard ordering} on the Whitney discs.
+The analogous version where $\mR=\mR^{std}$ and the fingers start from $\mG^{std}$ is called \emph{$\mR$-framed finger form}.\end{definition}

+\begin{remark} The unframed version was introduced in \cite{Ga3} and called \emph{arm hand finger form}.
+The \emph{arm} is the finger from say $R_j$ into the $i$'th $\stwostwo$ factor.
+The hand is the end of that finger together with the fingers poking into $G_i$.\end{remark}